-- A. A National LMRC will meet quarterly and at other times as agreed, to focus on Service-wide issues.
-The meeting will be co-chaired by officials appointed by the Union (e.g., the NTEU National Executive Vice-President) and the Employer (e.g., the IRS Human Capital Officer).
-The National LMRC will address matters within the scope outlined in Section 1 above that generally impact employees in more than one SCR area. - B. Seven (7) stewards shall receive official time to participate in meetings of the National LMRC.
+A. A National LMRC will meet at times as agreed to by the parties to focus on Service-wide issues.
+The meeting will be co-chaired by officials appointed by the Union (e.g., the NTEU National Executive Vice- President) and the Employer (e.g., the IRS Human Capital Officer).
+The National LMRC will address matters within the scope outlined in Section 1, above, that generally impact employees in more than one SCR area.

+- B. Seven (7) stewards shall receive official time to participate in meetings of the National LMRC.
 There will be no limit on the number of Union staff personnel that may attend.
-Agenda items will be exchanged thirty (30) days in advance of the date mutually agreed upon by the parties for the meeting.
+Agenda items will be exchanged thirty (30) days in advance of the date mutually agreed upon by the parties for the meeting. - C. All National LMRC meetings will be held telephonically unless otherwise agreed to by the parties.